Portugal's Madeira to allow visitors with COVID shots not approved by EU

-The European Union, which launched its digital COVID certificate last week, has so far authorised only four vaccines - those of Pfizer Inc (PFE.N) and BioNTech (22UAy.DE), Moderna Inc (MRNA.O), AstraZeneca (AZN.L) and Johnson & Johnson (JNJ.N).
+The European Union, which launched its digital COVID certificate last week, has so far authorised only four vaccines - those of Pfizer Inc and BioNTech, Moderna Inc, AstraZeneca and Johnson & Johnson.

 The certificate allows citizens to travel more freely across the bloc if they have been fully vaccinated with one of the four approved shots, received a recent negative test result or have immunity due to recent recovery.